SHEEP AND LAMBS

 (George Monbiot's submission to the House of Commons Environmental Audit Committee inquiry: The Future of the Natural Environment after the EU Referendum.
 See Monbiot.com)

 After WW2, with the increase of subsidies from public money, the size of sheep flocks escalated sharply.
 There seems to have been approximately a threefold increase in sheep numbers and a commensurate increase in the size of flocks during the second part of the 20th century.
-Prior to 2004, subsidies were paid to farmers on the basis of how many animals they kept, but since that time the subsidies are paid in accordance with how much land is farmed.

-In almost all the upland areas of the UK, the rivers are in poor ecological condition, mainly because of nitrates and phosphates entering the water.
+In almost all the upland areas of the UK, the rivers are in poor ecological condition, mainly because of nitrates and phosphates entering the water from farms.
 Pollution from farms is a major contributor to the destruction of biodiversity, not only of plants but of animals too.
 Sheep dip residues (see Sheep and Lambs) have been found in nearly 90% of the rivers surveyed in England and Wales, and sheep mix solutions contain particularly damaging pesticides.
 (P.J.
 Johnes at al, 2007, 'Land use scenarios for England and Wales: evaluation of management options to support “good ecological status” in surface freshwaters', Soil Use and Management, vol 23 (suppl.1), pp. 176-94.
 Courtesy of George Monbiot op cit.)

 You can find the abstract of the above research online, and it states '…..Key trends indicate the importance of animal agriculture as a contributor to the total diffuse agricultural nutrient loading on waters, and the need to bring these sources under control if conditions suitable for sustaining ‘Good Ecological Status’ under the Water Framework Directive are to be generated.' http://onlinelibrary.wiley.com/doi/10.1111/j.1475-2743.2007.00120.x/abstract